ciprian19grosu/TestCases/README.md

 EXPECTED RESULTS: product's QUANTITY, TOTAL, CART TOTALS fields are updated with the right values

 5.
-           TITLE: modify the QUANTITY field by clicking + & - in CART PAGE
+           TITLE: modify the QUANTITY field by clicking + & - on CART PAGE
    PRECONDITIONS: random products are added to the CART
                   CART PAGE is open
            STEPS: the user clicks on the product's quantity and clicks on +